vikkie91/petster/README.md

 - Though it is not very significant, pets that are not neutered tend to have more number of visits and need of prescription drugs

--- Q 3b) List of customer email_ids with non-neutered pets
+Q3b) List of customer email_ids with non-neutered pets
 ```sql
 SELECT
 	cu.email as Customer_email,